Reference ForeignKey (RefForeignKey)¶

 from edgy.core.db.models import ModelRef

-The __related_name__ attribute should point to a Relation (reverse side of ForeignKey or ManyToMany relation).
+should point to a Relation (reverse side of ForeignKey or ManyToMany relation).

-It is also not possible to cross multiple models (except the through model in ManyToMany).
+You cannot cross multiple models (except the through model in ManyToMany).

-Declaring a ModelRef
+Declaring a ModelRef¶

 from datetime import datetime